RaylaVR/OpenDrumBook/README.md

 - [ ] Additional Free Shows, Pep Tunes, Cadences, and Exercises

 - [ ] Tuning Guides and Hardware Training for many different brands of instrument

-- [ ] Collaboration with DCI Corps and Universities to create lessons to help prospective members prepare.